aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-bmp/_index.md

 ## Convert single PDF page to BMP image

-To convert a particular page to Bmp format with C#:
+To convert a particular page to BMP format with C#:

 Pass the page index as an argument to the Process(..) method.
 The following code snippet shows the steps to convert the first page of PDF to Bmp format.